jwstegemann/fritz2-docs/Routing.md

 action("pageA") handledBy router.navTo
 ```

-You can have a look at our full [routing example](https://examples.fritz2.dev/routing/build/distributions/index.html)
+Have a look at our full [routing example](https://examples.fritz2.dev/routing/build/distributions/index.html)
-to see how it works and play around with it.
+to see how it works and to play around with it.